m-kus/sn-zkemail-faucet/README.md

-# Starknet Lu.ma Proof Generator
+# Starknet Luma Proof Generator

-This project contains a React application for generating proofs from Lu.ma event emails.
+This project contains a React application for generating proofs from Luma event emails.
 The application is located in the `app` directory.

 ## Getting Started